MicrosoftDocs/azure-aks-docs/articles/aks/configure-static-egress-gateway.md

 > [!NOTE]
 > The number of nodes must fit within the capacity allowed by the selected prefix size.
 For example, a /30 prefix supports up to 4 nodes, and at least 2 nodes are required for high availability.
 Since you can’t adjust the node count dynamically, plan your nodes according to the fixed limit set by the prefix size.

-## Scale the Gateway Nodepool (Optional)
+## Scale the Gateway Node pool (Optional)

-If necessary, you can resize the gateway nodepool within the limits defined by the prefix size but it does not support autoscaling.
+If necessary, you can resize the gateway node pool within the limits defined by the prefix size but it doesn't support autoscaling.

 ```azurecli-interactive
 az aks nodepool scale --cluster-name <cluster-name> -n <nodepool-name> --node-count <desired-node-count>